AmitLevi213/A-impact/Backend/CONTEXT_AND_PROMPTS.md

 - **Loading States**: "Create sophisticated loading states and fallback components for better user experience during code splitting"
 - **API Integration**: "Design clean API integration layer with proper error handling and data validation"
 - **Type Safety**: "Implement proper data validation and type checking for form inputs and API responses"
+- **AI Report Display**: "Create a beautiful, responsive ResultsSection component that displays AI-generated reports with proper theming, mobile responsiveness, and tabbed interface for switching between AI reports and detailed regulations"
+- **Theme Integration**: "Fix useTheme hook export issue and ensure proper dark/light theme integration across all components"
+- **Report Formatting**: "Implement smart text formatting for AI reports with proper headers, bullet points, and visual hierarchy using the existing theme system"
+- **Frontend Rate Limiting**: "Add frontend form cooldown and submit button protection to prevent multiple submissions and provide user feedback with countdown timers"

+### LLM Service and AI Integration Prompts

+#### LLM Service Enablement
+- **"Enable the LLM service and display the result of the generated report in the frontend under the ResultsSection.jsx (make it look the same theme, responsive for mobile/tablets/pc), make sure the generated report is related based on the info from the body result"**
+- **"Enable now the llmservice and display the result of the generated report in the front-end under the ResultsSection.jsx(make it look the same theme,responsive for mobile/tablets/pc),make sure the genereated report is related based on the info from the body result"**
+- **"Enable the LLM service and make sure the AI generated report will be saved to the mongodb too(add it to the schema)"**

+#### AI Report Generation
+- **"Generate comprehensive Hebrew business reports using Claude API with proper error handling and fallback to simple reports if AI fails"**
+- **"Create AI reports that include: 1) General summary, 2) Requirements by category with importance and priorities, 3) Action recommendations, 4) Important tips - all in clear, accessible Hebrew language"**
+- **"Implement proper API key validation and environment variable loading for Claude API integration"**

+#### MongoDB AI Report Storage
+- **"Create a MongoDB schema for storing AI-generated reports with business metadata, processing time, and regulation references"**
+- **"Save AI reports to MongoDB when generated, including business info, report content, regulations count, and metadata"**
+- **"Add proper error handling for MongoDB save operations without failing the main request"**

+#### Frontend AI Report Display
+- **"Create a beautiful, responsive ResultsSection component that displays AI-generated reports with proper theming, mobile responsiveness, and tabbed interface"**
+- **"Implement smart text formatting for AI reports with proper headers, bullet points, and visual hierarchy using the existing theme system"**
+- **"Add tabbed interface to switch between AI report and detailed regulations view"**
+- **"Fix useTheme hook export issue and ensure proper dark/light theme integration across all components"**

+### Rate Limiting and Security Prompts

+#### Backend Rate Limiting
+- **"Add rate limiting to prevent spam and protect API tokens - implement both backend API rate limiting and frontend form cooldown to prevent multiple submissions and token abuse"**
+- **"Implement strict rate limiting for AI report generation endpoint to protect Claude API tokens and costs"**
+- **"Add general rate limiting for all API endpoints with Hebrew error messages and retry information"**
+- **"Create different rate limiting tiers: strict for AI endpoints, moderate for data retrieval, general for all endpoints"**

+#### Frontend Rate Limiting
+- **"Add frontend form cooldown and submit button protection to prevent multiple submissions and provide user feedback with countdown timers"**
+- **"Implement 30-second cooldown between form submissions with real-time countdown display"**
+- **"Disable submit button during cooldown and show remaining time with Hebrew messages"**
+- **"Add visual feedback and protection against accidental multiple clicks"**

 ### Detailed Code Splitting Prompts